xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 ### Convergence and Evolution with CoreCLR

-The undergoing work around [CoreRT](https://github.com/dotnet/corert/), the AOT solution for .NET (while CoreCLR is the related to JIT) is also very promising.
+The undergoing work around [CoreRT](https://github.com/dotnet/corert/), the AOT solution for .NET (while CoreCLR provides a JIT) is also very promising.

 First, one of the backend is leveraging the CoreCLR RyuJIT GC aware codegen, meaning that we can get a very efficient AOT code that is working cooperatively with the GC.